-How much you can borrow using the Stafford Loan Program depends on a number of variables.
-Let’s examine them.
+How much you can borrow using the Stafford Loan Program depends on a number of variables that you need to carefully examine:

 (1) The year you are attending school, and